trakhimenok/tinyetl/README.md

 3. To speedup development process input file name defaults to `customers.txt` if not specified.

 ## Missing functionality in ETL library
 This is a test demo project.
-It misses few things:
+Due to time & purpose constraint it misses few things essential for production use.
+E.g:
 - Logging
 - Statistics & Performance counters
 - etc.